jtophilip/bindingtutor/doc/OperatingSystem.rst

 a 32-bit Mac.

 Note that all currently-shipping Macintosh computers are 64-bit capable.
+You are highly encouraged to use the 64-bit Mac version if you can, as MATLAB's support for 32-bit Mac OS X is ending soon, and the 64-bit Mac application is substantially easier to use.

 For more information, see `this page at Apple Support.
 <http://support.apple.com/kb/ht3696>`_